One-Day Cup

 In its long and ever-evolving history the structure has had tweaks, memorable finals, and thrilling chases.
 In the most recent edition held from August 5 to September 20, 2025, Worcestershire claimed the title by beating Hampshire at Trent Bridge, Nottingham by three wickets (via DLS) in a rain-reduced final match of 45 overs per side.
 That win ended a long wait for a major domestic List A trophy for Worcestershire, and featured standout contributions like Ethan Brookes’ 57 off 34 balls under pressure.
 Glamorgan had been the defending champions from 2024.

-Type: List A cricket
+Type: List A Cricket

 Title Holder: Worcestershire